software-students-fall2022/containerized-app-exercise-6/machine-learning-client/README.md

-# How to Install and Run the Machine Learning Client
+# How to Install and Run the Machine Learning Client with Venv

-Due to the compability issues of the machine-learning library, we suggest you to run this machine learning client in a virtual environment.
+If you find setting up the ML client in Docker taking too much time, you can run the ML client using virtual environments

 1. Setup a Python virtual environment
    ```